-The CNN model predicting percent needleleaf had a RMSE of 18.7 %, which is 2 % less than the model’s RMSE of 19.1 %.
-The percent needleleaf CNN also had % less bias than the , . that the biases of percent needleleaf models are only several tenths of a percent, and thus are negligible in any practical context.
+The CNN model predicting percent needleleaf had a RMSE of 18.7 %, which is 2 % less than the RF-THM model’s RMSE of 19.1 %, and 22 % less than the LMM-THM model’s RMSE of 24.1 %.
+The percent needleleaf CNN also had 60 % less bias than the RF-THM and 50 % less absulute bias than the LMM-THM, with a bias of 0.2 %.
+Once again it should be noted that the overall biases of all three percent needleleaf models are only several tenths of a percent, and thus are negligible in any practical context.

 Table 3.
 Performance of each of the Inception-V3 models alongside random forest and linear mixed models (LMM) using traditional height metrics.
 Root Mean Square Error (RMSE) and bias were used to quantify performance.
 When possible, error and bias as a percent of each attribute’s mean are shown in parentheses.